AbsoZed/DockerPwn.py/README.md

 Automation for abusing an exposed Docker TCP Socket.

-This will automatically create a container on the Docker host with the root filesystem mounted, allowing arbitrary read and write of the root filesystem (which is bad).
+This will automatically create a container on the Docker host with the host's root filesystem mounted, allowing arbitrary read and write of the host filesystem (which is bad).

 Once created, the script will empty the password requirement for 'root', and will alter any user with a valid Unix password to have a password of 'DockerPwn'